SpotHero Spring Picks: Our top 8 Things to do in Houston this Spring

 Price: Tickets start at $15, learn more and purchase here.

-Details: Spend a beautiful April afternoon at one of the best fine arts festivals in the country.
+Details: Spend a beautiful April afternoon at one of the best fine arts festivals in the country, back for its 20th year!
 Festival attendees can enjoy live performances, art from almost 200 juried artists from across the U.S., food and family-friendly activities.
 Click here to learn more.

 Comicpalooza